 Depreciation is recognized in profit or loss on a straight-line basis over the estimated useful life of each part of an item of property, IT and equipment.
-Leased assets are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the company will obtain ownership by the end of the lease term.

 The estimated useful lives for the current period and the comparative period are as follows.